markmehere/Aerofoil/README.txt

-Aerofoil is a port of Glider PRO by John Calhoun.
+Aerofoil is a port of John Calhoun's Glider PRO

 Currently, only Windows is supported, but the code has been significantly rewritten to keep the OS-specific code to a minimum and isolated to a few